-Marianne Elliott’s acclaimed National Theatre production of The Curious Incident of the Dog in the Night-Time returns to the West End for a limited season at the Piccadilly Theatre.
+Marianne Elliott‘s acclaimed National Theatre production of The Curious Incident of the Dog in the Night-Time returns to London this November for seven weeks only.

 Winner of 7 Olivier Awards – including Best New Play and the Best Director award, the play is based on Mark Haddon’s multi-award winning and best selling novel.

-The Curious Incident of the Dog in the Night-Time is running from 29 November 2018 until 27 April 2019 at the Piccadilly Theatre, London.
+The Curious Incident of the Dog in the Night-Time is booking until 9 January 2022 at the Troubadour Wembley Park Theatre, London.

 Christopher, fifteen years old, stands beside Mrs Shears’ dead dog.
 It has been speared with a garden fork, it is seven minutes after midnight and Christopher is under suspicion.